-The Finnish founded GIA successfully internationalised and offered services to multinational companies.
+The Finnish founded GIA successfully internationalized and offered services to multinational companies.
 Markko sees GIA’s international mindset and ambition as one of the key success factors in reshaping the global Market Intelligence industry.
-Before the company was acquired by M-Brain in 2014, the organisation underwent mergers with the aim of internationalisation.
+Before the company was acquired by M-Brain in 2014, the organization underwent mergers with the aim of internationalization.

 In 2003, GIA merged with Mc3Intel with the intention of bringing the GIA offering to the North American market.
 This merger proved to be very educational, as some unforeseen challenges occurred.
 The core of the challenges was the difference in business models, cultures and strategies, as well as practical issues such as geographical distance and time zones.
 These are all important aspects to consider in integration processes, and in this case there wasn’t perhaps a strong enough strategy in place.

 In late 2008, GIA integrated with several companies, expanding offices from 4 to 9.
 This time the mergers went more smoothly, as all the merging offices had been collaborating in the past.
 A lot of effort was put into the merger process in terms of strategy, systems, and an internal training program.
 An integration process with clear objectives and a timeline for completion helped keep the process on track.

 A lot of focus was also put on communication – regular video calls were held, and merged companies had a representative in each of the tracks.
 The organizational model and architecture had clear outlines and practices, which were implemented in all of the nine offices.
 This time the integration was successful, and in a way, the earlier challenges had prepared the management for it.